MaciekStepien/Fan-Drive-System/README.md

 - Open the 3D model files in Siemens NX or compatible CAD software to explore, modify, or simulate the Fan Drive System.
 - Refer to the engineering report for comprehensive details about design parameters, calculation methodologies, and technical specifications.
 - Use the included technical drawings for manufacturing or detailed review purposes.

+> **Note:** The report was originally written in Polish.
+The English version has been auto-translated using DeepL for convenience.
+> As a result, the translation may contain inaccuracies.
+Please refer to the original Polish version for the most reliable information.

 ---